About LIFE School

 The school follows a standard global curriculum with a focus on multicultural understanding.
 We aim to prepare our students for whatever future awaits them, whether it be in the halls of Harvard or right here in Panajachel.

 While the majority of our classroom time is in English, the lingua franca on the playground and in our administrative work is Spanish.
 Our core curricula are modelled and resourced based on North American examples while still being sure to be compliant with local national requirements.
 We believe strongly in marrying structure with creativity, and each of our classes is designed to give students the skills and tools that they need to be open-minded, informed, and participative citizens.
-Our classes include the core subjects of Math, Language Arts, Science, and Social Studies along with the specials classes Spanish, Kaqchikel, Art, Physical Education, and Technology.
+Our classes include the core subjects of Math, Language Arts, Science, and Social Studies along with the specials classes Spanish, Kaqchikel, Art, Physical Education, Communication, Entrepreneurship, and Technology.

 We also aim to infuse the World Core Curriculum written by Robert Muller into our daily life at school.
 We focus on the four pillars of the WCC, which concentrate on preparing globally minded citizens with empathy and awareness.
 Our teachers are regularly emphasizing our core ethos and values, and imparting lessons that are designed to educate in a way that helps shape good students and good people.
 Part of those values include being a green school with the goal of having a positive impact on our community and our environment.